By Rob Shaul, Founder

 I lived in the office, literally, for two years, barely making payroll each week, and in general, was terrified all the time.

-About 6 months after I’d purchased the old newspaper and combine efforts, some of the laid-off staff decided to start their own newspaper!
+About 6 months after I’d purchased the old newspaper and combined efforts, some of the laid-off staff decided to start their own newspaper!

 Unlike before, when I was the minnow, now I was the whale – with the burden of a hefty loan payment due monthly, a bigger staff, office rent, etc.